yabesh12/meeting-room-booking-restapi/README.md

    python manage.py loaddata fixtures/data.json
    ```
 - Note -
-  need to create user in django-admin for login
+  need to create a user in django-admin to use the booking system